Keeping Your Faith in Hard Times

 Focus Verse: "Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous and successful (Joshua 1:8, NIV).

-The context of the verse indicates that Moses was dead, and his assistant Joshua was facing the enormous task of assuming leadership to take the children of Israel into the Promised Land.
+The context of the verse indicates that Moses was dead and his assistant Joshua was facing the enormous task of assuming leadership to take the children of Israel into the Promised Land.
 Joshua knew it was a difficult undertaking from Moses' experiences with the Israelites.
-But Joshua was not alone, he had God's assurance that he would be with him.
+But Joshua was not alone, he had God's assurance that he would be with him and would direct his path.

 Importantly, God gave Joshua strict instructions, and simply outlined, Joshua was supposed to: